drobilla/serd/doc/index.rst

 Serd
 ####

-Serd is a lightweight C library for reading and writing RDF in Turtle_, NTriples_, NQuads_, and TriG_.
+Serd is a lightweight C library and set of command-line utilities for working with RDF data in Turtle_, NTriples_, NQuads_, and TriG_ formats.

 .. toctree::
    :numbered:

-   overview
+   getting_started
+   data_model
+   command_line_tools
+   using_serd
    api/serd

 .. _Turtle: http://www.w3.org/TR/turtle/